mvolkmann/blog/src/swift/SwiftUI.md

 ```

 For basic styling such as making parts of a string bold or italic,
-it is not necessary to use `AttributedString` because
+it is not necessary to use `AttributedString` because views like
-the `Text` view supports a subset of Markdown syntax.
+`Text`, `Label`, and `Button` view supports a subset of Markdown syntax.
 However, this only works when a literal `String` is passed.
 To pass a variable of type `String` that contains Markdown syntax,
 use `Text(.init(myVariable))`.